monoira/nefoin/CONTRIBUTING.md

 ## how to run tests

 `INFO:`
-Linux _fonts directory_ : `$HOME/.local/share/fonts`
+Linux _fonts directory_: `$HOME/.local/share/fonts`
-MacOS _fonts directory_ : `$HOME/Library/Fonts`
+MacOS _fonts directory_: `$HOME/Library/Fonts`

 - LOCAL TESTING

-  1. be on Linux or MacOS.
+  - be on Linux or MacOS.
-  1. fork the repo.
+  - fork the repo.
-  1. create new branch, let's call it `refactor/install-script` for example.
+  - create new branch, let's call it `refactor/install-script` for example.
-  1. make changes.
+  - make changes.
-  1. run this:
+  - run this:

   ```bash
     nerd_font_name="Agave" bash ./install.sh
   ```

-  1. if font appears in your _fonts directory_, install.sh script worked worked.
+  - if font appears in your _fonts directory_, install.sh script worked.

 - REMOTE TESTING

-  1. be on Linux or MacOS.
+  - be on Linux or MacOS.
-  1. fork the repo.
+  - fork the repo.
-  1. create new branch, let's call it `refactor/install-script` for example.
+  - create new branch, let's call it `refactor/install-script` for example.
-  1. make changes.
+  - make changes.
-  1. test via `LOCAL TESTING`.
+  - test via `LOCAL TESTING`.
-  1. push changes to **your** repository.
+  - push changes to **your** repository.
-  1. then running this should work:
+  - then running this should work:

   ```bash
   nerd_font_name="Hack" bash <(curl -fsSL https://raw.githubusercontent.com/_YOUR_GITHUB_USERNAME_/nefoin/refactor/install-script/install.sh)